voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 # Lesson 2 - Second week

++ Asking someone’s name;
-Asking someone’s name,  spelling your first name, Origin, neighborhood, and profession
++ spelling your first name;
++ Asking someone's origin;
++ Neighborhood;
++ Asking someone's profession

 Checking-in at the hotel - Dialog about hotel

 Homework - Asking simple questions in English (we will make reviews of those)

 # Lesson 3 - Third week
-Asking someone’s address, phone number, date of birth, age, height and weight Asking about numbers, quantities, and prices
++ Asking someone’s address, phone number, date of birth, age, height and weight
++ Asking about numbers, quantities, and prices
-Grammar - How old /How tall/ When + to be
++ Grammar - How old /How tall/ When + to be
-How many - How much (countable and uncountable)
++ How many - How much (countable and uncountable)

 # Lesson 4 - Fourth week
-Numbers, fractions
++ Numbers, fractions
-Asking about days and dates
++ Asking about days and dates
-Asking about possession
++ Asking about possession

-Possessive adjectives, possessive pronouns, Genitive case Speaking - Taking a taxi
+Possessive adjectives, possessive pronouns, Genitive case

+**Speaking** - Taking a taxi

 **Vocabulary**
-Days of the week
++ Days of the week
-Months of the year
++ Months of the year
-Colors
++ Colors

 # Lesson 5 - Fifth week
-Asking about existence
++ Asking about existence
-Asking about places and locations
++ Asking about places and locations
-There is / There are
++ There is / There are

 Asking for directions